 All information to the brain comes through our senses, and when this information is overwhelmingly stressful or emotional, instinct will take over and our ability to act will be limited to the flight, fight, or freeze response.
 Therefore, to have access to the wide range of choices and the ability to make good decisions, we need to be able to bring our emotions into balance at will.

 Memory is also strongly linked to emotion.
-By learning to use the emotional part of your brain as well as the rational, you’ll not only expand your range of choices when it comes to responding to a new event, but you’ll also factor emotional memory into your decision-making process.
+By learning to stay connected to the emotional part of your brain as well as the rational, you’ll not only expand your range of choices when it comes to responding to a new event, but you’ll also factor emotional memory into your decision-making process.
 This will help prevent you from continually repeating earlier mistakes.

-To improve your emotional intelligence—and your decision-making abilities—you need to understand and control the emotional side of your brain.
-This is done by developing five key skills.
-By mastering the first two skills, you’ll find skills three, four, and five much easier to learn.
+To improve your emotional intelligence—and your decision-making abilities—you need to understand and manage your emotions.
+This is accomplished by developing key skills for controlling and managing overwhelming stress and becoming an effective communicator.

-- The ability to recognize and manage your emotions
+- The ability to recognize your emotions and keep them from overwhelming you

-- The ability to connect with others using nonverbal communication
+- The ability to connect emotionally with others by using nonverbal communication

-- The ability to use humor and play to deal with challenges
+- The ability to use humor and play to stay connected in challenging situations

 - The ability to resolve conflicts positively and with confidence

-How to learn the five key skills of emotional intelligence
+How to learn the key skills that build emotional intelligence

-In order to permanently change behavior in ways that stand up under pressure, you need to learn how to take advantage of the powerful emotional parts of the brain that remain active and accessible even in times of stress.
+In order to permanently change behavior in ways that stand up under pressure, you need to learn how to overcome stress in the moment and stress in your relationships by remaining emotionally aware.
 This means that you can’t simply read about emotional intelligence in order to master it.
 You have to experience and practice the skills in your everyday life.

 High levels of stress can overwhelm the mind and body, getting in the way of your ability to accurately “read” a situation, hear what someone else is saying, be aware of your own feelings and needs, and communicate clearly.